prisonbookscollective/prisonbookscollective.github.io/support-us.md

 	</div>
 	<div class="content">
 		<h2 id="donate-books">Donate paperback books.</h2>
-		<p>We maintain a stock of over a thousand books spanning every genre. <a href="#high-demand-books">Below</a> is a list of kinds of books that are requested often.
-We also keep an active <a href="{{ site.flyleaf_wishlist }}">wish list</a> at FlyLeaf, a local, independent bookstore.
-We are notified of purchases from our Flyleaf wish list and bring books to our workspace once they’re ready.
+		<p>We maintain a stock of over a thousand books spanning every genre. <a href="#high-demand-books">Below</a> are the types of books that are requested often.
+Please do not donate fiction unless it falls under the categories listed.
+We have more than we need!</p>
+		<p>We also keep an active <a href="{{ site.flyleaf_wishlist }}">wish list</a> at FlyLeaf, a local, independent bookstore.
+When books are purchased from our wish list, we pick them up and bring them to the workspace.
 If you would like to donate books directly to the group, please <a href="mailto:{{ site.help_email }}?subject=Book%20Donation">contact us</a> and we will work with you to schedule a time to pick them up.</p>
-		<p><i>Please note that we can only accept <strong>paperback books</strong>, as required by prisons, and cannot accept books with markings or highlighting, images of nudity, gang-related material, or anything related to tattooing.</i></p>
+		<p><i>Note: We can only accept <strong>paperback books</strong>, as required by prisons, and cannot accept books with markings or highlighting, images of nudity, gang-related material, or anything related to tattooing.</i></p>
 		<a href="{{ site.flyleaf_wishlist }}" class="btn-secondary external-link">View our Flyleaf wish list</a>
 		<div class="genre-links">
 			<p class="label" id="high-demand-books">High-Demand Books</p>